satwikpadhy/cdc-upsert/README.md

 This project enables us to upsert incoming data to a postgres table.

-The table must have a column named "op" and the file with incoming changes also needs to have the column "op" Different values for op mean the following:
+The table must have a column named "operation" and the file with incoming changes also needs to have the column "operation" Different values for operation mean the following:
   1. U : An existing record needs to be updated (on the basis of primary key)
   2. I : A new record needs to be inserted
   3. D : An existing record need to be deleted (on the basis of primary key)